cerplot/luigi/doc/configuration.rst

 *Parameters controlling the execution of SparkJob jobs (deprecated):*

-[task_history]
+[step_history]
 --------------

-Parameters controlling storage of task history in a database
+Parameters controlling storage of step history in a database

 db_connection
-  Connection string for connecting to the task history db using sqlalchemy.
+  Connection string for connecting to the step history db using sqlalchemy.